Craig Mack: Personal life and death

-Mack was married and had two children, a son and a daughter.
+Mack was married to Roxanne Alexis Hill-Johnson and had two children, a son and a daughter.
 Among his close friends was rapper and beatboxer Biz Markie.

 Mack died at his home on March 12, 2018.
 The cause of death was originally reported as congestive heart failure, which Mack had claimed as a health problem in 2014.
 According to rapper Erick Sermon, Mack called his friends around six months before death to bid farewell as his health was declining.
 After his death, tributes were posted to social media by musicians LL Cool J, DJ Scratch, and others.

 It was later revealed Mack died of HIV/AIDS.
 He had known of the diagnosis but had refused treatment.
 Mack's family had followed his wishes in reporting the heart failure account rather than reporting the HIV/AIDS diagnosis.